modalpdx/configmapdemo/README.md

       containers:
         - name: configmapdemo-container
           image: docker.io/library/configmapdemo:0.0.1
-          # brings key:value pairs in as envars from configmap
+          # Bring key:value pairs in as environment variables
+          # from the config map.
+Note: all key:value pairs will
+          # become environment variables.
           envFrom:
           - configMapRef:
               name: my-literal-config
-          # brings key:value pairs in as a properties file from configmap (see also: volumes)
+          # Bring key:value pairs in as a properties file from
+          # config map (see also: volumes) and mount the file
+          # in /etc/config (dir will be created if it doesn't
+          # exist, I think)
           volumeMounts:
           - name: configmap-volume
             mountPath: /etc/config